Introducing the Kernel Descent Optimizer for Variational Quantum Algorithms: ALGORITHM

 Quantum analytic descent requires $2m^2+m+1$ circuit evaluations per iteration.
 With the choice of hyperparameter $L=2$, Algorithm \ref{algorithm} requires $2m^2 +1$ circuit evaluations per iteration by Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_number_of_evaluations}).
 So, Algorithm \ref{algorithm} with $L=2$ requires slightly fewer circuit evaluations than quantum analytic descent, but the number of circuit evaluations is the same asymptotically.
 Consequently, it makes sense to compare quantum analytic descent to Algorithm \ref{algorithm} with $L=2$.

 A single iteration of both quantum analytic descent and Algorithm \ref{algorithm} with $L=2$ corresponds to an optimization step with respect to an approximation that coincides with $f$ up to second order around the development point.
 The approximations of $f$ computed during execution of both algorithms are trigonometric polynomials that preserve the periodicity of $f$.
 Informally speaking, if we move away from the development point along {\emph{a single}} coordinate direction, the approximation computed by quantum analytic descent is exact, i.e., it coincides with $f$.
 However, for the approximations computed during execution of Algorithm \ref{algorithm} with $L=2$ we have the following stronger guarantee (by Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_concides_on_subspaces})): If we move away from the development point along {\emph{at most two}} coordinate directions simultaneously, the approximation is exact, i.e., it coincides with $f$.
+In fact, in terms of the displacement $\vartheta$ from the development point, the approximations computed during execution of quantum analytic descent can be shown to satisfy an error estimate of the form $O(\Vert\vartheta\Vert^2\cdot\operatorname{dist}_{\Vert\cdot\Vert}(\vartheta , \mathcal{C}_1))$, but, in general, \emph{not} the strictly stronger error estimate of the form $O(\Vert\vartheta\Vert^2\cdot\operatorname{dist}_{\Vert\cdot\Vert}(\vartheta , \mathcal{C}_2))$, which is satisfied by the local approximations computed during execution of Algorithm \ref{algorithm} with $L=2$, see Theorem \ref{theorem:good_approx}(\ref{theorem:good_approx_error_estimate}).
 In Section \ref{sec:experiments} of the present work we carry out extensive experiments where we do not only compare the quality of the local approximations, but also the performance of quantum analytic descent and Algorithm \ref{algorithm} with $L=2$ when it comes to the actual goal of minimizing $f$.